-People living prior to the 20th century had to face such a reality.
-Homes were heated by burning coal or wood, while light was produced by burning kerosene gas or candles.
-Machinery was operated by horse or steam power.
-Life was simple, but labour-intensive.
+People living before the 20th century faced life without electricity.
+Homes were heated by burning coal or wood while any light was produced by burning kerosene gas or candles.
+Machinery was operated by horse or steam power, and life was simple but labour intensive.

-Today, electricity is abundant and helps make our lives so much easier.
-We can produce it by using fossil fuels such as uranium or gas, or by using renewable resources, such as wind, solar energy or water.
+Today, electricity is abundant and helps make our lives easier.
+We can produce it by using fossil fuels such as uranium or gas or by using renewable resources such as wind, solar energy or water.

-Most stations use either the natural drop of the river, or the drop created when a dam is built across the river to raise the water level.
-Water at the higher level goes through the intake into a pipe, called a penstock, which carries it down to the turbine.
+Most stations use either the natural drop of a river or the drop created when a dam is built across a river to raise the water level.
+Water at the higher level goes through the intake into a pipe (called a penstock), which carries it down to the turbine.
 When the turbine is set in motion, it causes the generator to rotate, and electricity is produced.
-The process takes advantage of the scientific phenomenon that a conductor passing through a magnetic field will cause a flow of electrons in that wire.
+The process takes advantage of a scientific phenomenon: as a conductor passes through a magnetic field, it causes a flow of electrons in that wire.

-After approval was granted, construction began in 1914.
-It was officially opened by Adam Beck – the Hydroelectric Power Commission’s first chairman – on Nov.
-18, 1915.
-This was the second plant that the commission had built, the first being Wasdell Falls Generating Station on the nearby Severn River, about 100 kilometres east of Eugenia.
+After its approval was granted, the construction began in 1914.
+It was officially opened by Beck on Nov.
+18, 1915, and was the second plant the commission had built—the first being the Wasdell Falls Generating Station on the nearby Severn River, about 100 kilometres east of Eugenia.

-One of the outstanding features of the Eugenia plant is its steep operating head which, at 180 metres, ranks it the highest operating head of any hydroelectric facility in Ontario.
+One of the outstanding features of the Eugenia plant is its steep operating head, which at 180 metres ranks as the highest operating head of any hydroelectric facility in Ontario.

-The first settlers in the Eugenia area began clearing land around 1850.
+The first settlers in the Eugenia area began clearing land in about 1850.
 In the process, they discovered a small river that had its source in numerous tamarack swamps and springs.
 The stream wound its way through the hills until it came to the edge of a nearby valley.
-Here the river hurled itself over a precipice to land in a pool 25 metres below, before roaring down to the bottom of the valley in a series of raging cataracts that drop 125 metres.
-Both the river and the valley were soon named after the plentiful beaver in the area, while the falls were named for the small village of Eugenia built beside them on the edge of the valley.
+Here, the river hurled itself over a precipice to land in a pool 25 metres below before roaring down to the bottom of the valley in a series of raging cataracts dropping 125 metres.
+Both the river and the valley were soon named after the area’s plentiful beaver population while the falls were named after the small village of Eugenia built beside them on the edge of the valley.

-Practical-minded settlers soon put the river to good use and by 1870, no fewer than four different mills were doing various tasks along the upper reaches of the river.
+Practical settlers soon put the river to good use, and by 1870, no fewer than four different mills were doing various tasks along the upper reaches of the river.

 Eugenia has become a tourist and cottage destination.
 Lake Eugenia, created when the area was flooded for the dam that would provide water to the power station, is home to about 400 cottages.
 Anglers are drawn by the lake’s largemouth bass, rock bass, perch, sunfish and bullhead catfish.

-The Bruce Trail, which follows the Niagara Escarpment through southwestern Ontario, runs through Eugenia, part of a large network of nature trails and conservation areas in the vicinity.
+The Bruce Trail, which follows the Niagara Escarpment through southwestern Ontario, runs through Eugenia as part of a large network of local nature trails and conservation areas.

-Of special significance to numismatists is the fact that a commemorative medal has been issued this year to mark the Eugenia generating facility’s centennial.
+Of special significance to numismatists, a commemorative medal was issued in 2015 to mark the Eugenia generating facility’s centennial.

-Featured on the obverse of the 50-millimetre (diameter) medal is a view of Eugenia Falls, as it appeared before the development of the generating station.
-On the reverse side of the medal is a portrayal of one of the generators that still operates inside the plant today.
+Featured on the obverse of the 50-millimetre medal is a view of Eugenia Falls as it appeared before the development of the generating station.
+On the medal’s reverse is one of the generators that still operates inside the plant today.

-Only 255 medals have been produced in seven different finishes including (mintages in brackets): antiqued gold plate (50); antique bronze plate (50); bright copper plate (25); satin nickel plate (25); antiqued silver plate (50); bright nickel plate (five) and antiqued copper plate (50).
+Only 255 medals were produced in seven different finishes, including (mintages in brackets) antiqued gold plate (50), antique bronze plate (50), bright copper plate (25), satin nickel plate (25), antiqued silver plate (50), bright nickel plate (five) and antiqued copper plate (50).

-The Eugenia Hydroelectric Generating Station centennial medal continues a tradition of medals and tokens that feature Canadian hydroelectric generating stations, including a municipal token struck in 1967 for the Saunders Hydroelectric Generating Station in Cornwall, Ont., and three medals for Churchill Falls, a large hydroelectric generator in Labrador.
+The Eugenia Hydroelectric Generating Station centennial medal continues a tradition of numismatic pieces featuring Canadian hydroelectric generating stations, including a municipal token struck in 1967 for the Saunders Hydroelectric Generating Station in Cornwall, Ont., and three medals for Churchill Falls, a large hydroelectric generator in Labrador.

 The first of the three Churchill Falls medals were produced as a memento of the plant’s official ground-breaking ceremony, officiated by then-Newfoundland premier Joey Smallwood in July 1967.

-Five years later, the station was officially opened and commemorated on a medal, presented at the ceremonies in May of that year.
+In 1972, the station was officially opened and commemorated on another medal presented at the ceremonies in May of that year.

-A third medal, also struck in 1972 for the opening ceremonies, was presented to the directors of the Churchill Falls Corporation.
-This 95-millimetre piece presents quite a challenge to most collectors, as a mere 25 were produced.
+The third medal, also struck in 1972 for the opening ceremonies, was presented to the directors of the Churchill Falls Corporation.
+This 95-millimetre piece presents quite a challenge to most collectors as a mere 25 examples were struck.